-As I said above, if there's anything in here which is wrong, incomplete, needs streamlining, or just if there's something else which would be useful to have on this page, feel free to contact me!
+So, that's it!
+Aside from the directory ordering thing, things are pretty straightforward now that BLCMM's been released.
+If there's anything in here which is wrong, incomplete, needs streamlining, or just if there's something else which would be useful to have on this page, feel free to contact me!

 - Be more explicit about getting rid of the uncompressed_size file

 - Linked to BLCMods wiki Linux+Mac Setup Page

 - Include link to pre-patched TPS engine.upk file